Author Archive

 Small Business Winners.
 Losers and “Reformulators” after A. C. (COVID -19)

 Written by Gene Wright.
-Posted in COVID 19 Get Help for Small Businesses
+Posted in Help For Small Businesses

 Valuing a Business Using Seller’s Discretionary Earnings (SDE)